Last-mile delivery

 • Third-party retail stores

-More recently, UPS and FedEx have been developing hybrid, limited-use access points via retail relationships to support consumer pickup of low volume, e-commerce shipments.
+More recently, UPS and FedEx have been developing hybrid, limited-use access points via retail relationships to support consumer pickup of low-volume, e-commerce shipments.
 These locations do not offer full-service shipping support; however, they are situated perfectly to consolidate multiple e-commerce residential deliveries at a single pickup location.
-These types of access point facilities (known as PUDOs in other markets) can also act as drop-off points to consolidate consumer drop-off of e-commerce returns and low-volume business shipments.
+These types of access point facilities (known as PUDO in other markets) can also serve as drop-off points to consolidate consumer returns from e-commerce and low-volume business shipments.

 Making a single-package e-commerce delivery to a residence is costly for UPS and FedEx.
-The two mega-carriers would probably be bankrupt if they only delivered e-commerce shipments using the current infrastructure.
+The two mega-carriers would likely be bankrupt if they relied solely on the current infrastructure to deliver e-commerce shipments.
 Nevertheless, the growth of e-commerce presents a tremendous revenue opportunity for the carriers, but only if they can reduce the operational cost of e-commerce delivery.

-Low-volume residential deliveries will always be operationally expensive and, at some point, could become so pricey that the overall e-commerce value proposition could be jeopardized.
-The solution is to offer lower-cost alternatives to residential delivery that allow the consolidation of multiple residential deliveries at a single access point for consumer pickup and much better first-time delivery statistics.
+Low-volume residential deliveries will always be operationally expensive, and at some point, they could become so costly that the overall e-commerce value proposition could be jeopardized.
+The solution is to offer lower-cost alternatives to residential delivery that allow for the consolidation of multiple residential deliveries at a single access point for consumer pickup, resulting in significantly improved first-time delivery statistics.

 UPS access points

 During the past few years, UPS has signed up over 10,000 access point locations across the USA, mostly with independent retailers.
-Just recently, UPS announced new access point relationships with retailers, including CVS, Advanced Auto Parts, and Michaels, that will drive its total access point locations to over 20,000.
+Recently, UPS announced new access point relationships with retailers, including CVS, Advanced Auto Parts, and Michaels, which will increase its total access point locations to over 20,000.
 While these locations do not offer full-service shipping support, they do act to consolidate multiple e-commerce deliveries and parcel drop-offs at a single, conveniently located local store.
 UPS access points are required to maintain regular store hours and provide a secure location to store packages.

 UPS compensates the access point business entity for handling packages.
 UPS automatically redirects many of its undeliverable residential shipments to the closest access point for consumer pickup and also works with e-commerce shippers to actively offer access points as a direct-delivery option.